Wanaka, Fox Glacier, Hokitika, and Greymouth

 Wanaka to Fox Glaicer

-We made a quick stop for groceries in Wanaka and made sandwiches for the car ride.
-As we drove from Wanaka towards Fox Glacier it surprised us how sparsely the south island is populated.
-There are as many people living in Auckland as on the entire South Island.
+We quickly stopped for groceries in Wanaka and made sandwiches for the car ride.
+As we drove from Wanaka towards Fox Glacier, we were surprised to see how sparsely populated the South Island is.
+As many people live in Auckland as on the entire South Island.

 The following two paragraphs are for camera nerds only!

 At the Lake Wanaka viewpoint, we met a nice Swiss couple.
-I noticed he had a very nice Leica Q camera which has a fixed lens.
-I asked him if he wanted to try one of my lenses well knowing he was not able to change lenses despite the fact that the camera is so nice and quite expensive.
+I noticed he had a very nice Leica Q camera with a fixed lens.
+I asked him if he wanted to try one of my lenses, knowing he was not able to change lenses despite the fact that the camera was so nice and quite expensive.

-He started to explain to me that his camera had only one lens etc. etc. until it dawned on him that I was pulling his leg and he looks up all smiles, and we both had a good laugh :) We swapped travel stories and talked about photography gear for a while.
+He started explaining to me that his camera had only one lens, etc., until it dawned on him that I was pulling his leg.
+He looked up, all smiles, and we both had a good laugh. :) We swapped travel stories and talked about photography gear for a while.

 Blue Pools

-By the time we reached the Blue Pools along highway 6, we were ready to stretch our legs and perhaps even go for a swim.
-We packed our towels and some snacks in a small pack and made the short hike into the pools.
+When we reached the Blue Pools along highway 6, we were ready to stretch our legs and perhaps even go for a swim.
+We packed our towels and snacks in a small pack and hiked the short distance to the pools.

-Despite the water being frigidly cold, I decided to go for it.
-Not sure of the exact temperature of the water but as I recall it, this is the coldest swim I have ever had.
-Perhaps needless to say my time in the water was very brief.
+Despite the frigidly cold water, I decided to go for it.
+I'm not sure of the exact temperature of the water, but as I recall it, this is the coldest swim I have ever had.
+Perhaps needless to say, my time in the water was very brief.

 Haast and Fox Glacier Arrival

-The road was winding along the Haast River and eventually led us to the west coast.
-We stopped at the Knights Point Lookout and gandered at the Tasman sea and the wicked tree formation along the coast near Haast.
-Beautiful.
+The road winding along the Haast River eventually led us to the west coast.
+We stopped at the Knights Point Lookout and gazed at the Tasman Sea and the wicked tree formation along the coast near Haast.
+It was beautiful.

-In Fox Glacier, we had a nice suite booked at the Rainforest Motel and took advantage of the full-size kitchen and prepped a home-cooked meal.
+In Fox Glacier, we booked a nice suite at the Rainforest Motel.
+We took advantage of the full-size kitchen and prepped a home-cooked meal.
 We paid $98.00 for one night.
-We were tired after a 10-hour day on the raod but looking forward to exploring further on the west coast.
+We were tired after a 10-hour day on the road, but looking forward to exploring the West Coast further.

 Fox Glacier - Lake Matheson

-We were looking at various options for a visit to the Fox Glacier but in the end, the low-hanging clouds over the mountains were a deciding factor in why we skipped it.
-Instead, we decided on a short hike at Lake Matheson, which is known for having phenomenal reflections of the Fox Glacier in the lake.
+We considered various options for visiting the Fox Glacier, but the low-hanging clouds over the mountains were a deciding factor.
+Instead, we decided on a short hike at Lake Matheson, which is known for its phenomenal reflections of the Fox Glacier in the lake.

-Lake Matheson is a 3.8-kilometer hike, 2.4 miles, flat with decent views of the lake.
-We met two couples from Viborg, Denmark, who was traveling in New Zealand for three weeks.
-We exchanged Denmark backgrounds and travel stories.
+Lake Matheson is a 3.8-kilometer hike, 2.4 miles flat, with decent views of the lake.
+We met two couples from Viborg, Denmark, who were traveling in New Zealand for three weeks.
+We exchanged Danish backgrounds and travel stories.

-The weather was decent but overcast and the wind made the elusive glacier reflection photo impossible to capture and the glacier was still hidden in the clouds.
+The weather was decent, but overcast, and the wind made capturing the elusive glacier reflection photo impossible, and the glacier was still hidden in the clouds.

 We had a nice lunch at the restaurant by the parking lot.
-All in all a decent little hike but it will not make it to our “highly recommended” list.
+Overall, it was a decent little hike, but it will not make it to our “highly recommended” list.
 Nicer weather may have resulted in a different verdict.

 Hokitika

-Hokitika was a wonderful stop and during the peak of summer, we could have stayed for much longer.
-The quaint little town had lots of shops and we even made a brief stop at the National Kiwi Centre.
+Hokitika was a wonderful stop; during the peak of summer, we could have stayed much longer.
+The quaint little town had lots of shops, and we even made a brief stop at the National Kiwi Centre.

 Our time in Hokitika was mainly spent walking along the beach on the Tasman Sea.
 It was a great experience seeing the hundreds of driftwood sculptures.
-The was no limit to the imagination as to what had been created with the driftwood.
+The imagination was unlimited as to what could be created with driftwood.

-It was easy to find a good reason to have ice cream and also found a coffee for the road.
+It was easy to find a good reason to have ice cream and also find a coffee for the road.

 Greymouth

-Not that we were too concerned due to our short stay but we probably cannot recommend it.
-It was however an experience to behold.
+We were not too concerned due to our short stay, but we probably cannot recommend it.
+It was, however, an experience to behold.
 We paid $46.00 for one night.

-The Chinese Restaurant we picked for dinner was quite good and sorry to say but we cannot recall the name of it.
-We jumped in the car a hit the Southern Breakwater Viewing Platform right on the coast where we watched the sunset and a lone surfer improving his skills.
+The Chinese Restaurant we picked for dinner was quite good, but sorry to say, we cannot recall the name of it.
+We jumped in the car and hit the Southern Breakwater Viewing Platform right on the coast, where we watched the sunset and a lone surfer improving his skills.

-Greymouth had an end-of-summer vibe to it and felt like a ghost town.
-We did not mind and it was as if we had the town to ourselves.
-It was somewhat reminiscent of the mood I recall from growing up on the west coast in Denmark when summers drew near the end.
+Greymouth had an end-of-summer vibe and felt like a ghost town.
+We did not mind; it was as if we had the town to ourselves.
+It was somewhat reminiscent of the mood I recall growing up on the West Coast of Denmark when summers drew near the end.

-Read the next post from our South Island road trip:
+Read the following post from our South Island road trip:

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 23mm f/1.4 R - XF 35mm f/1.4 R - XF 90mm f/2 R LM WR (links to my camera and lens reviews).
 Editing was done in Capture One Express.
 I used Fujifilm film simulations for some of the photos.